Pacific Life life insurance review 2020

 How do I file a claim?

 To file a claim with Pacific Life, call an agent at 800-347-7787 weekdays from 5 a.m. to 5 p.m (P.T.).
 The rep will send you a claims packet by mail, and you’ll need to fill out the various forms and send it back along with supporting documentation, such as a certified copy of the death certificate.

 More about Pacific Life

-But this business is also committed to helping out, announcing a $7 million giving program through its Pacific Life Foundation that supports local charities and giving back to the community.
+The company is also committed to giving back through the Pacific Life Foundation, which supports local charities and communities across the country.

-In addition to its many universal life policies, Pacific Life offers annuities and mutual funds to help you plan for retirement.
-Use these products to save for later or supplement your retirement income.
+Life insurance aside, Pacific Life offers annuities and mutual funds to help you plan for retirement.

 ★★★★★ — Excellent